-- 1. FILER ID: If you are filing with the Commission, you were assigned a filer identification number when you filed your initial campaign treasurer appointment.
+- 1. FILER ID: You were assigned a filer identification number when you filed your initial campaign treasurer appointment.
 You should have received a letter acknowledging receipt of the form and informing you of your Filer ID.
-Enter this number wherever you see "FILER ID."
-If you do not file with the Commission, you are not required to enter a Filer ID. - 2.
+Enter this number wherever you see "FILER ID." - 2.
 TOTAL PAGES FILED: After you have completed the form, count the total number of pages of this form and any attached schedules.
-Enter that number where indicated on the top line of page 1 only.
+Enter that number where indicated on the top line of Page 1 only.
 Each side of a two-sided form counts as one page. - 3.
-CANDIDATE/OFFICEHOLDER NAME: Enter your full name, including nicknames and suffixes (e.g., Sr., Jr., III), if applicable. - 4.
-CANDIDATE/OFFICEHOLDER MAILING ADDRESS: Enter your complete mailing address.
+CANDIDATE NAME: Enter your full name, including nicknames and suffixes (e.g., Sr., Jr., III), if applicable. - 4.
+CANDIDATE ADDRESS: Enter your complete mailing address.
 If your mailing address has changed since you last gave notice of your address, check the "Change of Address" box. - 5.
-CANDIDATE/OFFICEHOLDER PHONE: Enter your phone number including the area code, and your extension, if applicable.
+CANDIDATE PHONE: Enter your phone number including the area code, and your extension, if applicable.